Startup Burn Rate Explained

 Burn rate is the amount of money you’re burning or losing over time.
 This is an industry term that you can use in any company.
 However, the burn rate for startups differs on a few key factors.

-While burn rate is crucial for startups, in the beginning, you should still keep track of your burn rate when your startup becomes profitable.
+In the beginning, you should keep track of your burn rate when your startup becomes profitable.
 You can already include income on your burn rate and balance your expenses.

 Importance of Burn Rate

-Why is burn rate important for startups?
-A balanced burn rate means your company’s success.
-Calculating burn rate is one of the first things you should do when drafting your business plan.
+Calculating the burn rate is one of the first things you should do when drafting your business plan.

 Knowing your startup’s burn rate is important for your company to survive the first few months before it starts generating income.
 The biggest concern among startup businesses is running out of funds before your company becomes profitable.